Norfolk Broads Moorings.

 1. The right to navigate tidal water.

-2. Riparian law (LAW – relating to or situated on the banks of a river).
+2. Riparian law (LAW – relating to or situated on the banks and bed of a river).

 It is important to cover these subjects as many will wonder why people can be charged to moor a vessel when they have a right to navigate freely on tidal waters.